IRS e-file: Types of e-file providers

 The IRS accepts electronic submission of a variety of tax forms through their IRS Authorized e-file Providers.
 The IRS offers e-filing to most forms ranging from 1040's to 2290's to 990's.

 Individual returns

 Individuals have the option of both free and paid tax software.
-Recently a feature from the IRS called FreeFile allows users to file their individual tax returns for free.
-It is also possible to go through an authorized efile company that files Form 1040 with a service charge.
-FreeFile is free, it's an easy step by step system for those who make less than $64,000 annually and a more task-heavy form of filing for those who make above $64,000.
-For those who make more than $64,000 a year, the FreeFile is not step-by-step but an actual Form 1040 that can be filled out, box by box, electronically.
+Recently a feature from the IRS called Free File allows users to file their individual tax returns for free.
+It is also possible to go through an authorized e-file company that files Form 1040 with a service charge.
+Free File is free, it's an easy step by step system for those who make less than $64,000 annually and a more detailed form of filing for those who make above $64,000.
+For those who make more than $64,000 a year, the Free File is not step-by-step but an actual Form 1040 that can be completed electronically.